Biden offers tax deal to Republicans in infrastructure talks

 The president has insisted that the middle class should not bear the cost of greater infrastructure spending.
 Yet a chasm exists in negotiations because Republicans say that corporate tax increases will hinder economic growth.

+“He’s been pushing it since the primaries over a year ago,” said George Callas, managing director of of government affairs for the law firm Steptoe and a former tax counsel to House Republicans.
+Callas said that the minimum tax would mostly hit firms such as electric utilities and telecoms that make substantial capital investments as well as companies that rely on paying their employees with stock.

+At the same time, both Democrats and Republicans have eyed revenues that could come from stepped-up IRS enforcement of unpaid taxes.
+House Speaker Nancy Pelosi has suggested it could amount to some $1 trillion, but others say the estimate is far lower.

 Biden is seeking roughly $1 trillion in infrastructure spending, down from an initial pitch of $2.3 trillion.
-Republicans, so far, have countered with only $257 billion in additional spending on infrastructure, a fraction of what the president says is necessary to compete globally and boost economic growth.
+Republicans, so far, have countered with only $257 billion in additional spending on infrastructure as part of a $928 billion package, a fraction of what the president says is necessary to compete globally and boost economic growth.

 Talks over Biden’s top legislative priority have been moving slowly, a daunting undertaking given the massive infrastructure investment, and time for a deal is running out.
 The administration has set a June 7 deadline to see clear direction and signs of progress.